 Step #1: Go to www.namecheap.com and search for your chosen domain name.

-Step #2: You should see whether your chosen domain is available: if it is, you can click the "add to cart" button next to it.

-If it isn't, you'll see a list of "suggested results", like this:
+Step #2: You should see whether your chosen domain is available: if it is, you can click the "Add to Cart" button next to it.
+If it isn't, you can pick a variation from the list of results.